-Occupational therapy is covered for all members in both inpatient and outpatient settings.
-Outpatient occupational therapy for acute care members 21 years of age or older are subject to visit limits per Contract year as specified in the AMPM.
+Occupational Therapy (OT) is covered for all members in both inpatient and outpatient settings.
+Outpatient OT for acute care members 21 years of age or older are subject to visit limits per Contract year as specified in the AMPM.

-Physical Therapy is covered for all members in both inpatient and outpatient settings.
-Outpatient physical therapy for members 21 years of age or older is subject to visit limits per Contract year as specified in the AMPM.
+Physical Therapy (PT) is covered for all members in both inpatient and outpatient settings.
+Outpatient PT for members 21 years of age or older is subject to visit limits per Contract year as specified in the AMPM.

-Speech therapy is covered for all members receiving inpatient hospital (or nursing facility services).
+Speech therapy is covered for all members receiving inpatient hospital (or NF services).
 Speech therapy services provided on an outpatient basis are only covered for members under the age of 21.